gsemet/dopplerr/README.rst

     $ make release
     $ git push --tags

+Optionally you can tag code locally and push to GitHub. ``make release`` is also executed during the Travis build, so if there is any files changed during the build (ex: ``README.rst``), it will be automatically done and so the Pypi package will be coherent.
+Do not retag if the README has been updated on GitHub, it has been properly done in the Wheel/Source Packages on Pypi.
+So, no stress.

-On successful travis build on the Tag branch, your Pypi package will be automatically updated.
+On successful travis build on the Tag, your Pypi package will be automatically updated.

+Same, on Tag, a Docker tag is also automatically created.

 Note:

-    According to PBR, alpha versions are noted "x.y.z.a1"
+    According to PBR, alpha versions are to be noted ``x.y.z.a1``

 .. |Build Status| image:: https://travis-ci.org/Stibbons/dopplerr.svg?branch=master
    :target: https://travis-ci.org/Stibbons/dopplerr